ebollens/jQuery.ariaMapper/README.md

 # jQuery.ariaMapper

-jQuery.ariaMapper is a module that applies ARiA attributes based on HTML 5 and custom semantics.
+jQuery.ariaMapper is a module that applies ARIA attributes based on HTML 5 and custom semantics.

 ## Status